devitocodes/devito/benchmarks/user/README.md

 ## Running benchmarks

-`benchmark.py` implements a minimalist framework to evaluate the performance of a Devito Operator while varying
+`benchmark.py` implements a minimalist framework to evaluate the performance of a Devito Operator while varying:

-* the problem size (e.g., shape of the computational grid)
+* the problem size (e.g., shape of the computational grid);
-* the discretization (e.g., space- and time-order of the input/output fields),
+* the discretization (e.g., space- and time-order of the input/output fields);
-* the simulation time,
+* the simulation time (in milliseconds);
 * the performance optimizations applied by the Devito compiler, including:
   - the Devito Symbolic Engine (DSE) optimizations for flop reduction,
-  - the Devito Loop Engine (DLE) optimizations for parallelism and cache locality
+  - the Devito Loop Engine (DLE) optimizations for parallelism and cache locality;
-* the autotuning level
+* the autotuning level.

 Running `python benchmark.py --help` will display a list of useful options.